-In view of the severity of the financial disruptions of the past 21 months, it is essential that we begin immediately to give serious thought to avoiding a recurrence of these events and to addressing the too-big-to-fail (TBTF) issue, now widely if belatedly acknowledged as an exceedingly costly problem.
+In view of the severity of the financial disruptions of the past 21 months, it is essential that we begin immediately to give serious thought to avoiding a recurrence of these events and to addressing the too-big-to-fail issue, now widely if belatedly acknowledged as an exceedingly costly problem.
 While not constituting "proof," it is striking that most of the losses suffered to date during the financial crisis have been at the largest institutions operating in the country.

 I have in fact spoken and written extensively - some might say obsessively - about TBTF over the past five years.
-In 2004, I co-authored (with my colleague Ron Feldman) a book on the subject titled Too-Big-to-Fail: The Hazards of Bank Bailouts, just released in paperback by the Brookings Institution.
+In 2004, I co-authored (with my colleague Ron Feldman) a book on the subject titled Too-Big-to-Fail: The Hazards of Bank Bailouts, just rereleased in paperback by the Brookings Institution.
 I think it fair to say that Feldman and I, unlike most other policymakers and analysts, recognized in a timely way that TBTF was a severe and growing problem, that it had not been addressed effectively by the FDICIA legislation of 1991, and that it would eventually and inevitably lead to excessive risk-taking, turmoil in financial markets, and disruption in the economy.
+It is also revealing that there is considerable overlap between the 19 large banking organizations just put through the "stress test" and the list of TBTF institutions Feldman and I identified in 2004.

-Further, I think an important question is: How is it that we put high priority on the growing TBTF problem and its ramifications when others did not?
+I think an important question is: How is it that we put high priority on the growing TBTF problem and its ramifications when others did not?
 The short and direct answer to this question is that we focused on understanding the incentives of uninsured creditors of large, complex financial institutions, the incentives of management of such institutions, and the incentives of policymakers responsible for economic and financial stability.
 And we understood the implications of such incentives.